nomakulazim-netizen/Xanthomonas-vasicola-genome-assembly-pipeline/README.md

 Genome resources of *Xanthomonas vasicola* strains from various hosts: reference-guided chromosome and plasmid assemblies for enhanced pathogen genomics.
 (In press).

-Additionally, please cite the specific Zenodo release associated with this repository (DOI generated upon release).
+Additionally, please cite the specific Zenodo release associated with this repository **https://doi.org/10.5281/zenodo.17634337**.